 For termination cases, the U.S. Supreme Court has held that a plaintiff does not have to show that the person who replaced him was less than 40 years of age (i.e. someone outside of the “protected class”).
 Rather, a plaintiff must merely show that he was replaced by someone younger than himself.
 Moreover, an individual can establish a valid claim for age discrimination even when the decision maker is over the age of 40, as long as he is younger than the complaining employee.
 In addition to the federal law, various states have laws that protect younger workers from age discrimination.

 Generally, stray remarks, standing alone, will not give rise to an inference of discrimination.
-For example, one stray remark that management employees were too old, coupled with the fact that the remark was not made by a decision maker or made in connection with the termination, was deemed insufficient to establish a claim for discrimination.
+For example, one remark that a company wanted a “new face” in the position sought by the plaintiff was considered a stray remark that was “was facially and contextually neutral.”
 However, such comments, when made by management in an environment where other indicia of discriminatory intent are also present, may support an age discrimination claim.

-Further, while some courts have found an interference of non-discrimination where the same individual hires and fires the employee claiming age discrimination, the so-called “same actor” defence may be rebutted.
+Where the same individual hires and fires the employee claiming age discrimination, some courts have held that the so-called “same actor” defence may be rebutted.
 For instance, if the terminated employee can demonstrate other evidence of age discrimination, he may overcome the “same actor” presumption and still succeed at trial.

-In addition, it is not unlawful to promote a candidate under the age of 40, over a candidate over the age of 40 if that decision is based on the younger candidate’s superior experience or other work related qualifications.
-An employer may not, though, refuse to select a candidate for promotion simply because the individual is over the age of 40.
+It is not unlawful to promote a candidate under the age of 40, over a candidate over the age of 40 if that decision is based on the younger candidate’s superior experience or work-related qualifications.
+An employer may not, however, refuse to select a candidate for promotion simply because the individual is over the age of 40.

 Under the ADEA, an individual may also challenge an employer’s facially neutral practice or policy as having a disparate impact on older workers.
-In order to bring a disparate impact claim under the ADEA, a plaintiff must first establish a prima facie case of age discrimination by demonstrating that an employment practice has disparately impacted members of the protected class to a degree that is statistically significant.
-The employer may than rebut the prima facie case by showing that the practice or policy was based on a reasonable factor other than age (“RFOA”).
+To bring a disparate impact claim, a plaintiff must first establish a prima facie case of age discrimination by demonstrating that an employment practice has disparately impacted members of the protected class to a degree that is statistically significant.
+The employer may then rebut the prima facie case by showing that the practice or policy was based on a reasonable factor other than age (“RFOA”).

 The statute provides several affirmative defences to employers.
 Under the ADEA, an employer may take action that would otherwise be prohibited where: